 If you’re dealing with a car recall — or aren’t sure if your car has been recalled — you’ve come to the right place.
 Buckle up for a drive through the ins and outs of car recalls.

 Car recalls: What you need to know to stay safe on the road

 - What is a car recall?

-- How do I find out about a car recall?
+- How do I find out about a car recall on my vehicle?

-- What should I do if my car is recalled?
+- What should I do if my car has a recall?

 - Do I have to pay for the repairs?